Duplex retina

 A duplex retina is a retina consisting of both rod cells and cone cells, which are the photoreceptor cells for two parallel but mostly separate visual systems.
 The rods enable the scotopic visual system, which is active in dim light.
 The cones enable the photopic visual system, which is active in bright light.
-While one is active, the other is generally inactive; either the rods are photobleached, or oversaturated, in bright light, or the cones are not sensitive enough to hyperpolarize, or instigate the phototrasduction cascade, in dim light.
+While one is active, the other is generally inactive; either the rods are photobleached, or oversaturated, in bright light, or the cones are not sensitive enough to hyperpolarize, or instigate the phototransduction cascade, in dim light.
 However, at mesopic (twilight) conditions, both visual systems are active.
 In this region of overlap, both systems are active and combine to contribute to mesopic vision.

 Advantages

 Like all sensors, photoreceptors are limited in dynamic range, i.e. the ratio between the lowest and highest signal they can detect.
 Having two photoreceptors of differing sensitivities can together cover more dynamic range of light.
 Human rods can detect 7 orders of magnitude between their minimum threshold and saturation and cones can detect 11 orders of magnitude between their minimum threshold and point of damage.
 However, together, considering their overlap, a human duplex retina can detect 14 orders of magnitude.

 For any visual system, there is a tradeoff between sensitivity and spatial/temporal acuity.
 A duplex retina uses two visual systems, one of which trades acuity for sensitivity (scotopic), and the other which trades sensitivity for high spatial and temporal acuity (photopic), which gives the best of both worlds.